simonmichael/hledger_site/src/doc.md

 ## Reference

-The manuals are the authoritative hledger docs.
+The manuals are the authoritative hledger documentation.

-- **[hledger manual](hledger.md)** (The big one!
-For an overview, go there, then look in the sidebar.)
+- **[hledger manual](hledger.md)** (The big doc.
+For an overview of hledger, go here and read the sidebar.)
 - **[hledger-ui manual](hledger-ui.md)**
 - **[hledger-web manual](hledger-web.md)**

-You can also read these offline, using commands like:\
+You can also read the manuals offline, using commands like:\
 `hledger help`,
 `hledger help -l`,
 `hledger help -l print`,